 Discussion in 'DVD' started by Jon Robertson, Oct 30, 2003.

+Jon, you are definitely the bearer of good news these days!
 As good as 2003 was, 2004 is looking even more promising for classic movies

 Is it just me, or are nearly all of Warner's back catalogue releases absolutely shit-hot these days?